thetalljosh/MozillaFirefoxSTIGConfig/README.md

 # MozillaFirefoxSTIGConfig

 This file will allow administrators to quickly STIG Mozilla Firefox (validated against Firefox 90.00).

-Settings from the latest STIG V5R1 are loaded in to mozilla.txt, which is converted to mozilla.cfg (byteshift 13), by the tool http://www.alain.knaff.lu/howto/MozillaCustomization/cgi/byteshf.cgi
-Settings in the mozilla.txt file follow the format: lockpref("setting.name", value);
+Settings in the firefox.txt file follow the format: lockpref("setting.name", value);

 Use in an AD environment by distributing files via GPO computer configuration > preferences > files